- Chart

 Disclaimers:

-The data provided is for informational purposes only and should not be considered investment advice.
+This information is for informational purposes only and should not be considered investment advice.
 Past performance is not indicative of future results.
-Investing in ETFs involves risk, including the potential loss of principal.
+Inverse ETFs carry unique risks, including the potential for significant losses, and are not suitable for all investors.
+Investors should consult with a financial advisor before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.